By Catharine L. Kaufman — (a.k.a. The Kitchen Shrink)

-- Load your diet up with foods brimming with vitamins A, B, C, D and E, while also dialing up those with high folate, zinc and iron content.
+- Load your diet up with foods brimming with vitamins A, B, C, D and E rich foods to prevent shingles, while also dialing up those with high folate, zinc and iron content.
 Reserve a meal or snack for the Mighty C, built around one or two selections such as oranges, pineapple, kiwi and lemons.

 - Less acidic choices include broccoli, bell peppers and cabbage.
 Leafy greens provide a shot of Vitamin D to ward off invading viruses, while pomegranates and blueberries are dual-purpose weapons protecting cells from oxidation, along with revving up your immune system’s disease-fighting soldiers.

 - A treasure-trove of essential nutrients harvested from oceans, provide minerals and vitamins (B complex among the most important) that have been found to be effective in the war against shingles.